Answers

 A Konative Project Readiness Review is a comprehensive site and business assessment that covers everything a capital partner or developer needs to evaluate before committing to a tribal data center project.
 The review includes seven components: power assessment covering existing capacity, interconnection queue position, and path to required megawatts; fiber and network access including existing routes and middle-mile gaps; land and title analysis covering trust vs. fee status and BIA approval requirements; tribal business entity review covering IDC structure and contracting capacity; environmental baseline for preliminary permitting screening; market demand analysis for hyperscaler, federal agency, and regional enterprise demand; and federal program eligibility mapping.
 The output is a written report with a readiness tier rating and a prioritized action plan designed to be shared directly with capital partners and developers.
 Konative delivers the review within sixty to ninety days and supports the tribal team in presenting findings to stakeholders including the council, IDC board, and potential capital partners.

-Does Konative take an equity stake in tribal projects?
+Does Konative take an equity stake in projects?

-No, Konative does not take an equity stake in tribal data center projects.
-Konative operates as a vendor-neutral advisory and brokerage firm, which means its interests are structurally aligned with the tribe's rather than with any developer, capital partner, or technology vendor participating in the deal.
-This distinction matters because advisors who take equity stakes have a financial incentive to close deals and choose partners that maximize their own returns, which may not align with the tribe's long-term sovereignty and economic interests.
-Konative earns advisory fees and success fees tied to project milestones, creating alignment with tribal outcomes without creating the conflicts of interest that come with co-investment.
-Konative's vendor-neutral stance also means it can objectively evaluate multiple developers, operators, and capital providers and recommend the best fit for each tribe's specific goals, rather than steering projects toward partners in which it has a financial relationship.
-This model is a deliberate design choice that reflects Konative's commitment to tribal-first advisory practice.
+No. Konative operates as a vendor-neutral advisory and brokerage firm, which means its interests are structurally aligned with the client's rather than with any developer, capital partner, or technology vendor.
+We earn advisory fees and success fees tied to project milestones, creating alignment with client outcomes without the conflicts of interest that come with co-investment.
+This model ensures we can objectively evaluate multiple partners and recommend the best fit for each client's specific goals.

-How does Konative differ from a traditional data center developer or real estate broker?
+How does Konative differ from a traditional broker or developer?

 Does Konative work with Canadian First Nations?